rubenperezm/ChatbotSQL/README.md

 Once we log in, we can choose between doing exercises or trying the playground mode.

-- The exercises will test the user skills.
+- The exercises will test the user's skills.
 There are three difficulty levels, which will be unlocked when we solve all the exercises from the previous level.
 - The playground mode will allow users to perform some queries freely.

 ![Image text](./img/mainmenu.png)